 Stay in Singapore (Q1 2025)

-For 2–3 weeks, the project is relocated to Singapore, where a programme designed together with Vinnova is offered.
+For 2–3 weeks, the project is located in Singapore, where a programme designed together with Vinnova is offered.
 The program is based on proposal and the dialogue in the preparation phase of the project.
-All granted project participate in this together.
+All approved project participate in this together.

-With all granted project staying there at the same time, there are great opportunities for contacts and collaboration.
+As all approved project are staying there at the same time, there are great opportunities for contacts and collaboration.
 The purpose of the stay is to deepen the understanding of Singapore as an innovation ecosystem and to find relevant collaboration partners.

 The stay in Singapore is planned for Q1 2015.
 Exact dates will be set in consultation with funded project.